 School Risk Assessment

 Schools are required to take reasonable steps to protect all members of the school community from COVID-19 within the education setting.
 Schools must assess the risks and implement proportionate control measures to limit the transmission of COVID-19.
 It is a legal requirement that we revisit and update our risk assessments regularly.
 The risk assessment below is a “dynamic document” which is kept under regular review and accounts for changing school circumstances, Government Guidance and advice from Department of Public Health/Public Health England.
-Our Risk Assessment can be found below and will be updated shortly.
+Our Risk Assessment can be found below.